Average class size, allowing for a caring, supportive approach to teaching and learning.

 Technology is widely used in Hillingdon to support learning, and incorporated into activities across the curriculum.
 All students have access to networked computers and sets of iPads and laptops.
 There are interactive whiteboards in all classrooms, as well as a central computer lab.

-Projects combining elements of STEAM (Science, Technology, Engineering, Arts and Maths) engage girls in authentic problem solving, project management and collaboration, skills which align with the Dalton philosophy.
+Projects combining elements of STEAM engage girls in authentic problem solving, project management and collaboration – skills that align with the Dalton philosophy.

-Lunch time groups also run throughout the year for Year 1 and 2 students to pursue their interests, be creative and help each other on projects, applying skills they have learnt to projects that interest them.
+Lunch time STEAM groups run throughout the year for Year 1 and 2 students.
+In these Clubs, students have an opportunity to be creative and work collaboratively on projects that interest them.

 We constantly strive to provide a happy and caring environment where each girl feels secure in these early years of her educational journey.
 We encourage our girls to appreciate their own worth, find their place and build their confidence in learning.